Table of Contents

-The top 100 bicycle quotes of all time
+The best and most famous bicycle quotes of all time

 The #1 bicycle quote of all time

 Below are two personal favorite bicycle quotes which our website helped make famous.
 Back in 1999, hardly anyone had heard of these quotes.
 Now “Life is like riding a bicycle” is probably the most famous bicycle quote of all time.
 Read more about these famous quotes and see how this quote has been shortened and paraphrased over time.

 Life is like riding a bicycle.
 To keep your balance you must keep moving.Albert Einstein, letter to his son Eduard, 1930.